-The cost of exercise is the risk of investing capital for an uncertain federal tax benefit.
-Upon exercise of an incentive stock option (ISO), the spread is not taxed as compensation upon exercise, but is generally treated as an adjustment item for alternative minimum tax (AMT) purposes.
-After exercise, if the stock is not sold more than one year from the exercise date and two years from the date the option was granted, all appreciation over the strike price will be taxed as a federal long-term capital gain when stock is sold.
+Upon the exercise of an incentive stock option (ISO), the spread is not taxed as compensation upon exercise, but is generally treated as an adjustment item for alternative minimum tax (AMT) purposes.
+After exercising the ISO, if the stock is not sold more than one year from the exercise date and two years from the date the option was granted, all appreciation over the strike price will be taxed at the long-term capital gains rate when the stock is sold.

 Some or all of any AMT paid may be available as a federal tax credit in the year the stock is sold.
-Exercise of an ISO prior to a liquidity event (i.e., when the spread is lower) can minimize or eliminate AMT exposure and it starts the individual's holding period.
-Exercising early in the calendar year can also give the option holder more flexibility in terms of making a disqualifying disposition by year end and/or having the liquidity to pay any AMT by the individual federal tax return filing deadline (usually April 15 of the year after exercise). iii The cost of exercise, again, is the risk of investing capital for an uncertain tax benefit.
-Other complex tax and economic issues relating to ISO and NQSO should be explored with the individual's tax and other advisors.iv
+The exercise of an ISO prior to a liquidity event (i.e., when the spread is lower) can minimize or eliminate AMT exposure and it starts the individual's holding period.
+Exercising early in the calendar year can also give the option holder more flexibility in terms of making a disqualifying disposition by year end and/or having the liquidity to pay any AMT by the individual federal tax return filing deadline (usually April 15 of the year after exercise).
+Like NQSOs, the cost of exercising the option is the risk of investing capital for an uncertain tax benefit.

+Other complex tax and economic issues relating to ISO and NQSO should be explored with the individual's tax and other advisors.